 Health Occupations Training.
-Workforce and Community Development offers many educational options to persons interested in training for a career in health occupations.
-Health careers are a fast-growing segment of the workforce population.
+Continuing Education offers many educational options to persons interested in training for a career in health occupations.
+Health careers are a fastgrowing segment of the workforce population.
 With the general population of the United States growing older, labor analysts project that many more health care jobs will be available in the future.
-VC offers various health occupations classes to persons interested in becoming a nursing home activity director, dietary manager, certified medication aide, mental health technician, certified nurse aide, dental assistant, or phlebotomist.
+The College offers various health occupations classes to persons interested in becoming a nursing home activity director, certified medication aide, mental health technician, certified nurse aide, dental assistant, or phlebotomist.
 All students interested in a health occupation that will be working in a direct patient care setting will be required to present their current updated shot records upon registration.
-A list of the shots required can be obtained at any of the three workforce and community development offices.
+A list of the shots required can be obtained at any of the three Continuing Education offices.